 In partnership with the Government of Mozambique, our focus is to increase the competitiveness of local companies to maximize opportunities for local participation.

-Over the five-year construction period (beginning August 2019), the project has a goal of awarding $2.5 billion in contracts to Mozambican owned or registered companies.
+The project has a goal of awarding $2.5 billion in contracts to Mozambican owned or registered companies.
 This represents more than one third of our total onshore contract, with the bulk of the rest being spent on highly specialized, technical goods and services that cannot currently be sourced in Mozambique.

 Total’s teams are currently: